toddamoda/pyyxellsfgffg/docs/source/references/model_groups/photon_collection_models.rst

 .. currentmodule:: pyxel.models.photon_collection

-Photon generation models are used to add photons to :py:class:`~pyxel.data_structure.Photon` array inside the :py:class:`~pyxel.detectors.Detector` object.
-At the beginning the :py:class:`~pyxel.data_structure.Photon` array is an array of zeros.
+Photon generation models are used to add to and manipulate data in :py:class:`~pyxel.data_structure.Photon` array inside the :py:class:`~pyxel.detectors.Detector` object.
+If the :ref:`scene generation <scene_generation>` model group is used, a model like :ref:`aperture` needs to be enabled in the pipeline to make the conversion from :guilabel:`Scene` → :guilabel:`Photon`.
+Otherwise, models like :ref:`illumination` or :ref:`load_image` need to be enabled to initialize the :py:class:`~pyxel.data_structure.Photon` array.
 Multiple photon generation models can be linked together one after another.
 The values in the :py:class:`~pyxel.data_structure.Photon` array represent photon flux, so number of photons per pixel area per second.
 Time scale of the incoming flux can be changed in the model arguments.